cobianzo/simpondels/README-code.md

     "extra-price"
 },

-- gameoptions.json : It is loaded when started the game.
+- public/gameoptions.json : It is loaded when started the game.
 If not found then it is used:
-- gameoptions-default.json (this file is included in git, so it will always be there)
+- public/gameoptions-default.json (this file is included in git, so it will always be there)
-- gamesaved.json: situation of a game that can be loaded.
-To create a snapshop in json of a game use the button save params and copy and paste the textarea in this file.
-Then load it with the button "Load game"
+- public/gamesaved.json: situation of a game that can be loaded.
+To create a snapshop in json of a game use the button save in the footer.
+Copy the params in a file.
+Paste it in the textbox and click Load to load a game.